 However, I’ve found that usually in 12-24 hours the meat has been dried out and is ready for consumption.

 Again, your results could be different.
-You’ll want to keep an eye on the jerky by feeling it to see if the outer skin is dry.
+You’ll keep an eye on the jerky by feeling it to see if the outer skin is dry.
 You can take a few pieces and break them every so often to see if the inside of the meat is drying.

-But when you feel confident that all of the meat has dried, and you have let it dry for the appropriate amount of time that your dehydrator’s manual directs, then you can remove the jerky from the dehydrator.
+When you feel confident that all of the meat has dried, and you have let it dry for the appropriate amount of time that your dehydrator’s manual directs, then you can remove the jerky from the dehydrator.